cooperda00/personal-site-2024/public/experience/modlify.md

 ---
 title: Modlify
-startDate: February 2023
+startDate: 2023-02-01
-endDate: Present
+endDate: 2024-07-30
 role: Senior Developer
 url: https://modlify.io
 imagePath: '/experience/modlify_logo.svg'
 ---

-_N.B.
+&nbsp; _N.B.
 Modlify and Clinchd are two different products from the same business as a result of a pivot in early 2023._

 ### Project Overview